World Athletics Day: Sports Do Not Waste Children’s Time… They Shape Their Life

 By Shwetha B R | 07, May, 2026 07:38 AM

-But because their childhood is slowly losing movement, play, laughter, teamwork, and real human connection.
+Today, many children are becoming mentally tired at a very young age, not because they are weak, but because childhood is slowly losing movement, play, laughter, teamwork, and real human connection.

-Sports are not only about medals or winning games.
+World Athletics Day reminds us that sports are not only about medals or winning games.

 Sports teach children how to face life.